-And because there are many types of breast cancer, prevention should include knowing the sometimes surprising symptoms of various kinds of breast malignancies.
+Because there are many types of breast cancer, prevention should include knowing the sometimes surprising symptoms of various kinds of breast malignancies.
 For example, although breast lumps are frequently important warning signs of cancer, that’s not always the case.
 In fact, some types of breast cancer may not have an obvious lump and may even look like a skin infection.

 Most breast cancers begin in epithelial cells — cells lining tissues and organs — and are called carcinomas.
 Other types of breast cancers, sarcomas, originate in the cells of the muscle, fat, or connective tissue.
-Some breast tumors are actually combinations of different types of cancer.
+Some breast tumors are combinations of different types of cancer.

-In addition, many specific factors influence how a specific case of breast cancer, no matter what type, is treated and the likelihood of a successful outcome.
+Many specific factors influence how a specific case of breast cancer, no matter what type, is treated and the likelihood of a successful outcome.
 Biopsies and other tests reveal whether there is lymph node involvement, the stage of breast cancer (stages range from non-invasive stage 0 to metastatic stage IV, which has spread to other areas), and whether the tumor responds positively or negatively to the influence of hormones.

 The most common types of breast cancer

 Of all the types of breast cancer, ductal carcinoma, which begins in milk duct cells, is the most common, according to the National Cancer Institute.
 But while one form of milk duct cancer is rarely life-threatening, another type needs aggressive treatment.

 Ductal carcinoma in situ (DCIS), also called stage 0 breast cancer, is sometimes labeled a pre-cancer.
 About one in five women diagnosed with a new breast cancer have this type — and the good news is it’s virtually always curable.